-Su Xiaobai, one of China’s most distinctive painters, was born in 1949 in Wuhan, Hubei Province, China.
-In 1965 he joined the School of Arts and Crafts in Wuhan, and from 1985 to 1987 he studied oil painting at the Central Academy of Fine Arts in Beijing.
-In 1987 he moved to Germany to pursue his postgraduate studies at the Kunstakademie Düsseldorf (Düsseldorf State Arts Academy), returning to China in 2003.
+Su Xiaobai, one of China’s most distinctive painters, was born in 1949 in Wuhan, Hubei province, China.
+In 1965, he joined the School of Arts and Crafts in Wuhan, and from 1985 to 1987, he studied oil painting at the Central Academy of Fine Arts in Beijing.
+In 1987, he moved to Germany to pursue his postgraduate studies at the Kunstakademie Düsseldorf (Düsseldorf State Arts Academy), returning to China in 2003.
 He currently lives and works between Shanghai and Düsseldorf.

 Su Xiaobai has developed a sensuous yet rigorous art that defies classification, and yet whose own chosen medium, lacquer, is steeped in Chinese history.
 Su’s works are both hedonistic and mystical, defiantly sculptural while exquisitely painted.
-Ranging from shell-like finishes to sensuous, curved profiles and abraded textures, they exist entirely on their own terms, possessing their own history, character and independent existence.
-Rather than depicting other objects, his art engages with the idea of being itself.
-At its centre, Su’s work uses the visual language and context of art to embody issues which are both philosophical and, at an everyday human level, universal.
+Ranging from shell-like finishes to sensuous, curved profiles and abraded textures, they exist entirely on their own terms, possessing their own history, character, and independent existence.
+Rather than depict other objects, his art engages with the idea of being itself.
+At its centre, Su’s work uses the visual language and context of art to embody issues that are both philosophical and, at an everyday human level, universal.